kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-marjorie-s-story.md

 title: Marjorie's Story
 ---
 Marjorie is an 85 year old lady who is taken ill at home.
 She is brought to the hospital by ambulance.
 The Ambulance service books her onto their system and the Emergency Department and the Hospital control room know she is coming as she appears on the ambulance arrivals boards located in the both locations.
 Marjorie arrives at the department and is booked in by the admin team.
-She is already known to the trust and easily identified on the System, her record being located using her NHS number.
+She is already known to the trust and easily identified and located on the System.
 The ED Clerk notices there is a safeguarding alert and communicates this fact to the admitting nurse who is performing triage.
 Marjorie appears on the ED System and the electronic whiteboards located throughout the department.

 ![ambulancearrbd.png]({{site.baseurl}}/img/ambulancearrbd.png)